 Presumptive Taxation Scheme

-Before reading about section 44ADA of Income tax Act, 1961 it is necessary to understand the presumptive taxation scheme of the Act.
+Before reading about section 44ADA For FY 2020-21 it is necessary to understand the presumptive taxation scheme of the Act.

 Presumptive Taxation- To reduce the burden of compliance for small taxpayers, The Government provides for a scheme called Presumptive Taxation Scheme.
 Under this scheme, the taxpayer is not required to maintain any books of accounts, and their profit is presumed to be a certain percentage of sales.